 After all that hard work they made me cut and serve the cake!
 It was beautiful baby birthday cake and delicious!

 I volunteered to make this cake for my sister-n-law’s baby shower.
-I really wanted to use my Wilton ball pan and racked my brain and the internet for a baby birthday cake with the sphere shapes.
+Really wanted to use my Wilton ball pan and racked my brain and the internet for a baby birthday cake with the sphere shapes.
 I saw the idea for a pea pod cake using cup cakes so I thought I would just use that idea on a bigger scale.
-This was easy (only the second cake I have ever made).
+This is easy (only the second cake I have ever made).

 It is two big sheet cakes (one on the bottom covered with white fondant and green fondant circles).
 The second sheet cake I cut into the shape of the pod using a wax paper template I made earlier.
 I piped dark green butter cream onto the pod so it looked like it had texture.